fosrl/docs/packages/docusaurus/docs/02-Getting Started/03-quick-install.md

 curl -L -o installer "https://github.com/fosrl/pangolin/releases/download/1.0.0-beta.8/installer_linux_amd64" && chmod +x ./installer
 ```

+The downloaded files will be named `installer` in the current directory.

 The installer must be run as root.
 If you're not already root, switch to the root user or use sudo:

 ```bash
 sudo ./installer
 ```

+The installer will place all files in the current directory.
+If you want to install Pangolin in a different directory, you can move the installer to that directory and run it there.

 ### 2. Basic Configuration